BYeungCoding/Terminal-Hacker/docs/egdd.md

 ## Core Gameplay Mechanics (Brief)

-You write commands to traverse directories, trying to find a specific piece of data.
-You are being pursued by the firewall, which you have to try and trick to throw them off your trail.
-Each level gets progressively harder as the player must race against the clock to retrieve the desired data.
+You write terminal commands to traverse a virtual file system, searching for hidden data to steal and sell.
+But the deeper you go, the more unstable the system becomes.
+An anger meter tracks your mistakes and presence, growing more volatile over time.
+To stay ahead, you'll need to solve puzzles and avoid detection.
+Each level has complex layouts, limited time, and trickier file structures.

--  traversing through directories
+   Traverse directories and digital rooms

--  Chased by the Firewall
+   Avoid system detection as the anger meter rises

--  Creating fake trails(directories, files)
+   Solve puzzles to collect data and/or avoid detection

--  Rising difficulty
+   Complex Levels with puzzles

 # Learning Aspects